-In California, it’s against the law to drive if you’re under the influence of alcohol.
-Alcohol affects everyone differently, so how can police determine if you’re intoxicated in violation of the law?
-The state has drawn an arbitrary line which holds all drivers to the same standard.
+In California, you violate the law if you drive under the influence of alcohol.
+How do police determine if you’re intoxicated in violation of the law?
+You must exceed the legal BAC in California.
+The state has drawn an arbitrary line that holds all drivers to the same standard.
 This standard relies on what is known as your blood alcohol concentration, or BAC.
-When your BAC exceeds the legal limit you can be charged with a DUI.
+When your BAC exceeds the legal limit of 0.08 percent, police charge you with driving under the influence (DUI), it's essential to enlist the support of a seasoned DUI lawyer.

 - Grams of alcohol per 210 liters of breath.